 trained in evolution and ecology, and few evolutionary biologists and

 ecologists work in cancer research.
-This course aims to cross-train
+The aim of this new course is to

-evolutionary biologists and ecologists in cancer, and to train cancer
+cross-train evolutionary biologists and ecologists in cancer, and to

-biologists in the relevant evolutionary biology and ecology to facilitate
+train cancer biologists in the relevant evolutionary biology and ecology

-cross fertilization of ideas and forge active collaborations.
+to facilitate cross fertilization of ideas and forge active